gdamjan/flask-totp-qrcode-login-demo/README.md

 secure cookie.
 If the secure cookie is not present, or it doesn't contain proper authorization, the request is redirected to `/_auth` where the user can authenticate.
 The above python app needs to set the secure cookie.

-a rpc call is made for each proxied request, but the proxying itself is made by the uwsgi offloading infrastructure.
+A rpc call is made for each proxied request, but the proxying itself is made by the uwsgi offloading infrastructure.

+The upstream server is configured in the uwsgi config file (see upstream in `auth.ini`).

 ## Leaking of the cookie